dkovacs24/ReviOS_faq/docs/install.md

 ### Backup

 ???+ warning
-    This Windows installing process will delete your previous OS, so you should back up everything you plan to seeing again in the future.
+    This Windows installing process will delete your previous OS, so you should back up everything you plan on seeing again in the future.
 At least have separate partition to save your data.
-Or you can move your things to a flash drive, even the installing flash drive, just after the [2. step](#2-step-making-a-bootable-flash-drive), but before the [3rd](#3-step-booting-the-flash-drive).
+Or you can move your things to a flash drive, even the installing flash drive, just after the [2. step](#2-step-making-a-bootable-flash-drive), but before the [3.](#3-step-booting-the-flash-drive)

 ## 1. step: Download ReviOS